 Once, I accepted the fact that our kitchen was going to stay this color, I had to decide what small changes we could make to improve the look of the space and ideas to update oak kitchen cabinets.
 Besides a few of the things I showed you that we did just to live in the space, I also tiled the back splash including a half wall as an accent for more interest and lastly adding some architectural character to the existing cabinets.
 I found out that I can, in fact, update a kitchen without painting the oak cabinets!
 Take a look at what we were able to accomplish:

 In addition to the items mentioned above, here are few other things that I did to make the kitchen look a little better in itself and in our space.

 1. Added some hardware (I went for the color black to match the grout and appliances)

 2. Add orange to the living room.
 This was a HAPPY accident.
 We received our new family room rug the same day that we had the carpets cleaned, so while waiting for the carpets to dry, I rolled it out in our living room.
 All of a sudden the tile in the kitchen was not as offensive, because it matched something else… WOW!

 3. Use a complimentary color to help the orange pop.
 This was not that much of a stretch since turquoise and blue are a main color way in the last home, but bringing that color into the kitchen really helped the orange look nicer.

-Okay so what not a good before and after with out a hideous before?
-Okay this is not super hideous (although you need to see how truly disgusting it was…)
+Okay, so what, can it be a good “before and after” with out a hideous “before”?
+Okay, this is not super hideous (although you need to see how truly disgusting it was…)